Developing Artificial Primary Care Records

 Stay tuned for progress updates and check out our code development on GitHub.

-Figure 2: Potential to expand the tooling in a vairety of ways to increase fidelity of the generated records and include additional modalitieis.
+Figure 2: Diagram of the potential to expand the tooling in a vairety of ways to increase fidelity of the generated records and include additional modalities.